R-Anurag/Cafeteria-Image-Classification-App/Model Training/readme.md

-# 🍽️ Food Court Meal Classification with ResNet
+# 🍽️ Cafeteria Meal Classification with ResNet

 This project trains a **ResNet-18** model using **PyTorch** to classify Indian food items (e.g., *aloo paratha, idli, vada*).
 It includes data preparation, training, evaluation, saving the trained model, and performing inference on unseen images.